AliciaMay/Cyclistic_Capstone_Project/README.md

    </table>
 </div>

 * Both casual and member riders enjoy riding during the afternoon into the evening.
-The most rides for both occurring during the hours of 4pm to 6pm.
+Most rides for both occur during the hours of 4pm to 6pm.
+* When compared to casual riders, there is a considerable increase between the hours of 7am and 8am for members.

 <div id="image-table">
   <div align="center">